Shaura

-Shaura, formerly known as Juka (ジュカ), is a Japanese visual kei metal singer who first became known in 2002 when he was recruited by Mana for his project Moi dix Mois.
+Shaura, formerly known as Juka (ジュカ), (born October 4, 1981), is a Japanese visual kei metal singer who first became known in 2002 when he was recruited by Mana for his project Moi dix Mois.
 In late 2006 he joined HIZAKI's solo project, HIZAKI grace project.
 He then started a solo career before pausing all musical activities at the end of 2007.
 He returned in 2009, after changing his stage name to Shaura, as part of the duo XOVER.
-After his last band VII-Sense disbanded on mid-2012, in 2012, August he officially wrote on his blog that his music career is finished and there was no reason for him to get back on stage, now he took up fishing.
+After his last band VII-Sense disbanded in mid-2012, in August 2012 he officially wrote on his blog that his music career is finished and there was no reason for him to get back on stage now that he had taken up fishing.

 Activities

 Moi dix Mois

 In 2002, Juka was recruited to join Mana's project, Moi dix Mois.
 Like his band colleague Kazuno he was a newcomer to the Japanese music scene.
 While Juka was in Moi dix Mois, they produced three singles, two albums and two live DVDs as well as countless live concerts with the band, even in Germany and France.
 Juka left Moi dix Mois right after the Invite to Immorality Tour Final concert on April 30, 2005.
 The official reason given for his departure was musical differences.
 As a result of lacking a vocalist, Mana's fellow band members Kazuno and Tohru also decided to leave the band soon after.
 From there, Moi dix Mois had to be formed completely anew.

 On March 20, 2013, he made an appearance as part of the encore of the final show of Moi dix Moi's Le Dixieme Anniversaire Live 2012-2013 tour performing a short set as part of a reunited original line up of the group followed by a second encore where they were joined on stage by the group's current members for a performance of the title track of the Pageant single.